Cgossett2022/Green-Stocks/README.md

 One advantage of refactoring code is that it improves efficiency by reducing run times for Macros.
 The main disadvantage with refactoring code is the time it takes to find a quicker solution.
 It took me several days to refactor the code for this project and I found it frustrating at times.
 I would suggest getting more comfortable with this skill before using it as a first step.

 ### Advantages and Disadvantages of Original and Refactored VBA script
 I would echo what I mentioned in the previous question.
 This project proved to me that run times can make a difference in the efficiency of a project.
-However, I would really want to improve my refactoring skills, before taking on additional projecs.
+However, I would really want to improve my refactoring skills, before taking on additional projects.